thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2021-01-27-ellen-pearlman-mit-fellow-open-documentary-lab.markdown

 She also presented virtually at [ISEA 2020 Montreal - Why Sentience?](https://isea2020.isea-international.org/isea2020-online-program/), speaking on her work “AIBO: An Emotionally Intelligent Artificial Intelligent Brainwave Opera: Part 2 -The Making Of A “Sicko” AI.

-## News from Past ThoughtWorks Arts Residents
+## News from Past Thoughtworks Arts Residents

 **Heather Dewey-Hagborg** co-curated for the New York University Abu Dhabi Art gallery ["not in, of, along, or relating to a line."](https://www.nyuad-artgallery.org/en_US/our-exhibitions/main-gallery/not-a-line/) The exhibition, which was designed specifically to be viewed on mobile devices, investigates the mutability of identity through and with new technologies.
 Heather also has new artwork premiering at [Fridman Gallery in NYC in the group show "A stranger's soul is a deep well."](https://www.fridmangallery.com/strangers-soul) Her new piece is titled *Watson's Ghost*.
 Heather also presented virtually on November 2nd as part of [The Unconference Episodes](http://www.microwavefest.net/festival2020/Unconference.html) at the [Microwave International New Media Arts Festival 2020](http://www.microwavefest.net/festival2020/).
 Heather recently became a visiting assistant professor at [New York University - Abu Dhabi](https://nyuad.nyu.edu/en/academics/divisions/arts-and-humanities/faculty/heather-dewey-hagborg.html).

-**Karen Palmer** was awarded an [Honorary Mention for the Starts 2020 Prize of the European Commission honoring Innovation in Technology, Industry and Society stimulated by the Arts for Perception iO](https://starts-prize.aec.at/index.html), an immersive, AI video installation developed at ThoughtWorks Arts.
+**Karen Palmer** was awarded an [Honorary Mention for the Starts 2020 Prize of the European Commission honoring Innovation in Technology, Industry and Society stimulated by the Arts for Perception iO](https://starts-prize.aec.at/index.html), an immersive, AI video installation developed at Thoughtworks Arts.
 Perception iO was also a part of the [Expo Starts Prize exhibition at Bozar in Brussels](https://rtbf.be/info/medias/detail_expo-starts-prize-a-bozar-art-et-science-s-associent-pour-penser-l-avenir?id=10593690), where art and science joined forces to think about the future.

-**Catie Cuan** was highlighted in an article by The New York Times, [Dances With Robots, and Other Tales From the Outer Limits](https://www.nytimes.com/2020/11/05/arts/dance/dance-and-artificial-intelligence.html), which highlighted work developed at ThoughtWorks Arts.
+**Catie Cuan** was highlighted in an article by The New York Times, [Dances With Robots, and Other Tales From the Outer Limits](https://www.nytimes.com/2020/11/05/arts/dance/dance-and-artificial-intelligence.html), which highlighted work developed at Thoughtworks Arts.
 Catie was also featured in the article, [Why Robots Need Choreographers by Dance Magazine](https://www.dancemagazine.com/catie-cuan-robots-2648562861.html?rebelltitem=1#rebelltitem1).

 **James Coupe** received an Honorary Mention from the prestigious [Prix Ars Electronica 2020 Awards](https://ars.electronica.art/prix/en/winners/#interactiveart) for his interactive, deepfake installation, [Warriors](http://jamescoupe.com/?p=2603).